googlearchive/firebase-simple-login/README.md

 You can read more about this change [on our blog](https://www.firebase.com/blog/2014-10-03-major-updates-to-firebase-user-auth.html) and see the [updated login documentation](https://www.firebase.com/docs/web/guide/user-auth.html) on our website.
-The updated documentation includes migration plans, but if you have any other questions, please reach out to us at support@firebase.com.
+The updated documentation includes migration plans, but if you have any other questions, please reach out to us through one of our [support channels](http://firebase.google.com/support).

 ## Installation